vinceau/project-clippi/docs/connect_to_relay/README.md

 ![Console before](images/1-2-console-before.png)

-Switch to the "Advanced" tab, then enable "Wii Relay".
+Switch to the "Advanced" tab, then enable "Wii Relay", and then click "Submit" at the bottom to save changes.

 ![Enable Wii Relay setting](images/1-3-wii-relay.png)